Intermezzo from Cavalleria rusticana for Doublebass & Piano

 To purchase this score, please add it to your cart above.
 To purchase music not currently available on Score Exchange or for extended license requests, please contact the publisher directly.

-8 Swinging Xmas Carols for Double Bass & Piano, Solveigs sang for Double Bass & Keyboard, Von Fremden Landern und Menschen for Oboe Consort, Träumerei for Oboe Consort , Czardas for Double Bass & Piano, Arrival of the Queen of Sheba for Oboe Consort, The Gypsy Double Bassist in New Orleans, Fanfare & Soliloquy for Double Bass & Piano, What Shall We Do With The Drunken Double Bassist?, Swing Low, Sweet Chariot for Double Bass & Keyboard, Lullaby for a Violist, Piano & Double/E. Bass, Twenty Minute Tango for Double Bass & Piano (G minor), Jazz it up:When the Saint’s Go Marching In for Double Bass & Piano, Jazz it up:When the Saint’s Go Marching In for Double Bass & Piano, 7 julsangs for Oboe Quartet (Norwegian Xmas Carols), Mattinata for Double (Contra) Bass & Piano, Twenty Minute Tango for Treble Recorder, Marimba & Double Bass, Pachelbel’s Canon for Oboe Consort/Octet, Für Elise Boogie Woogie for Double Bass & Piano (Keith Terrett Jazz for Strings Series), Frankie & Johnny for Double Bass & Piano, Allegro from the Trumpet Concerto for Double Bass & Keyboard, Lullaby for a Trumpeter with Keyboard & Double/E.Bass, Lullaby for a Flautist, Keyboard & Double/E. Bass, Lullaby for a Bassoonist with Keyboard & Double Bass/Guitar, Lullaby for a Tenor Saxophonist, Keyboard & Double/E.Bass, Lullaby for a Cellist, Keyboard & Double/E.Bass, Lullaby for a Soprano Saxophonist, Piano & Double Bass, In Dulci Jubilo "In sweet rejoicing" for Oboe Consort, Lullaby for a Trombonist/Euphophonist, Keyboards & Double/Electric Bass, Fugue on B-a-c-h for Double Bass Quintet, Lullaby for the Earth for Cello, Shakuhachi Flute, Celesta & Double Bass (Keith Terrett World Music Series), Lullaby for the Earth for Koto, Sarangi, Celesta & Double Bass (Keith Terrett World Music Series), Lullaby for the Earth for Bansuri, Oud, Celesta & Double Bass (Keith Terrett World Music Series), Lullaby for the Earth for Bb & Bass Clarinet, Celesta & Double Bass, Lullaby for the Earth for Bb Trumpet, C Euphonium, Celesta & Double Bass, Lullaby for the Earth for Oboe, English Horn (Cor Anglais), Celesta & Double Bass, Lullaby for the Earth for Charango, Harmonica, Celesta & Double Bass (Keith Terrett World Music Series), Lullaby for the Earth for Soprano & Tenor Recorders, Celesta & Double Bass, Lullaby for the Earth for two Harmonicas, Celesta & Double Bass, O Sole Mio for Double Bass & Piano, Amazing Grace for Double (Contra) Bass & Piano, Fugue for 6 Double Basses, Vedrò con mio diletto Aria: from the opera "Il Giustino" for Double Bass & Keyboard, Una Furtiva Lagrima for Double Bass & Piano, Under the Double Eagle for Piano, A Serenade for Vibraphone, Piano & Double Bass, M'Appari Tutt' Amor for Double Bass & Piano, 7 Popular carols in Norway for two Double Basses, Ukrainian National Anthem (Щс нс вмсрла України ні слава, ні воля) for Double Bass & Piano, Ukrainian National Anthem (Shche ne vmerla Ukraina) for Oboe Consort/Quintet MFAO World National Anthem Series, French National Anthem ''La Marsellaise'' for Symphony Orchestra + Double Woodwind, German National Anthem ("Deutschlandlied") for Symphony Orchestra with Double Woodwind and Heaven's Artillery March for Pianoforte
+8 Swinging Xmas Carols for Double Bass & Piano, Solveigs sang for Double Bass & Keyboard, Von Fremden Landern und Menschen for Oboe Consort, Träumerei for Oboe Consort , Czardas for Double Bass & Piano, Arrival of the Queen of Sheba for Oboe Consort, The Gypsy Double Bassist in New Orleans, Fanfare & Soliloquy for Double Bass & Piano, What Shall We Do With The Drunken Double Bassist?, Swing Low, Sweet Chariot for Double Bass & Keyboard, Lullaby for a Violist, Piano & Double/E. Bass, Twenty Minute Tango for Double Bass & Piano (G minor), Jazz it up:When the Saint’s Go Marching In for Double Bass & Piano, Jazz it up:When the Saint’s Go Marching In for Double Bass & Piano, 7 julsangs for Oboe Quartet (Norwegian Xmas Carols), Mattinata for Double (Contra) Bass & Piano, Twenty Minute Tango for Treble Recorder, Marimba & Double Bass, Pachelbel’s Canon for Oboe Consort/Octet, Für Elise Boogie Woogie for Double Bass & Piano (Keith Terrett Jazz for Strings Series), Frankie & Johnny for Double Bass & Piano, Allegro from the Trumpet Concerto for Double Bass & Keyboard, Lullaby for a Trumpeter with Keyboard & Double/E.Bass, Lullaby for a Flautist, Keyboard & Double/E. Bass, Lullaby for a Bassoonist with Keyboard & Double Bass/Guitar, Lullaby for a Tenor Saxophonist, Keyboard & Double/E.Bass, Lullaby for a Cellist, Keyboard & Double/E.Bass, Lullaby for a Soprano Saxophonist, Piano & Double Bass, In Dulci Jubilo "In sweet rejoicing" for Oboe Consort, Lullaby for a Trombonist/Euphophonist, Keyboards & Double/Electric Bass, Fugue on B-a-c-h for Double Bass Quintet, Lullaby for the Earth for Cello, Shakuhachi Flute, Celesta & Double Bass (Keith Terrett World Music Series), Lullaby for the Earth for Koto, Sarangi, Celesta & Double Bass (Keith Terrett World Music Series), Lullaby for the Earth for Bansuri, Oud, Celesta & Double Bass (Keith Terrett World Music Series), Lullaby for the Earth for Bb & Bass Clarinet, Celesta & Double Bass, Lullaby for the Earth for Bb Trumpet, C Euphonium, Celesta & Double Bass, Lullaby for the Earth for Oboe, English Horn (Cor Anglais), Celesta & Double Bass, Lullaby for the Earth for Charango, Harmonica, Celesta & Double Bass (Keith Terrett World Music Series), Lullaby for the Earth for Soprano & Tenor Recorders, Celesta & Double Bass, Lullaby for the Earth for two Harmonicas, Celesta & Double Bass, O Sole Mio for Double Bass & Piano, Amazing Grace for Double (Contra) Bass & Piano, Fugue for 6 Double Basses, Vedrò con mio diletto Aria: from the opera "Il Giustino" for Double Bass & Keyboard, Una Furtiva Lagrima for Double Bass & Piano, Under the Double Eagle for Piano, A Serenade for Vibraphone, Piano & Double Bass, M'Appari Tutt' Amor for Double Bass & Piano, 7 Popular carols in Norway for two Double Basses, Ukrainian National Anthem (Щс нс вмсрла України ні слава, ні воля) for Double Bass & Piano, Ukrainian National Anthem (Shche ne vmerla Ukraina) for Oboe Consort/Quintet MFAO World National Anthem Series, French National Anthem ''La Marsellaise'' for Symphony Orchestra ( Orchestre national d'Île-de-France edition), German National Anthem ("Deutschlandlied") Orchestre national d'Île-de-France Edition, Heaven's Artillery March for Pianoforte and Aria from Orfeo ed Euridice for Brass Quintet

 Reviews of Intermezzo from Cavalleria rusticana for Doublebass & Piano